Liedzeit/pagidocsy/content/en/docs/Basics/surface.md

 The **edit bar** contains a drop-down menu with the available *issue plans*, a button to save a new plan, as well as an input field, and a button to create new pages.

 #### Views
-PageJinn always displays the entire output in the window at startup.
+PageJinn always displays the entire issue in the window at startup.
 If you enlarge or reduce the window, the display adjusts accordingly.

 If *Allow UserZoom* is enabled in the preferences, you can also zoom in and out.